East Indies theatre of the French Revolutionary Wars: British dominance

 As the French naval presence in the Indian Ocean declined, the commerce raiding role was taken up by privateers.
 These fast vessels operated with considerable success against British merchant shipping, and protecting convoys from their depredations consumed a considerable proportion of Rainier's naval strength: gradually however they were intercepted and captured, including Adele in May 1800 and L'Uni in August 1800.
 Among the more notorious privateers was Iphigenie, which seized a packet ship, Pearl, in the Persian Gulf in October 1799.
 Pursued by the sloop HMS Trincomalee, the two fought a fierce engagement on 12 October at which both ships were destroyed and more than 200 men killed.

-Most dangerous among the privateersmen was Robert Surcouf, who sailed in Clarissa and then Confiance.
+The most successful French privateer of the period was Robert Surcouf, who sailed in Clarissa and then Confiance.
 In the latter he fought a significant battle off the Hooghly River on 9 October 1800 with the East Indiaman Kent.
 Eventually subdued by a boarding action, Kent lost 14 killed, including Captain Robert Rivington, and 44 wounded; Surcouf's men suffered 14 casualties.
 The privateer conflict continued to the end of the war, the large privateers Grand Hirondelle and Gloire remaining at sea into 1801 before being captured, and Courier and Surcouf's Confiance evading interception entirely.